dswann101164/azure-noob-blog/posts/2025-12-05-azure-tool-selection-noobs.md

 - One-off configuration changes that don't need repeatability

 **Real-world example from my work:**
 I use the portal daily for **investigation**, never for **creation**.
-When debugging a private endpoint DNS issue across 21 Active Directory domains, the portal's visual network topology saved me hours.
+When debugging a private endpoint DNS issue across multiple Active Directory domains, the portal's visual network topology saved me hours.
 But I would never deploy production resources through it.

 ### Azure CLI: The Modern Command Line